-Cathay Century Insurance Co., Ltd. and Subsidiaries Consolidated Financial Statements For The Years Ended 31 December 2017 and 2016 With Independent Auditors' Report
+Cathay Century Insurance Co., Ltd. and Subsidiaries Consolidated Financial Statements For The Years Ended 31 December 2018 and 2017 With Independent Auditors' Report

 The reader is advised that these consolidated financial statements have been prepared originally in Chinese.
-These consolidated financial statements do not include additional disclosure information that is required for Chinese-language reports under the "Regulations Governing the Preparation of Financial Reports by Insurance Enterprises" and IAS 34 "Interim Financial Reporting" as recognized by Financial Supervisory Commission.
+These consolidated financial statements do not include additional disclosure information that is required for Chinese-language reports under the Regulations Governing the Preparation of Financial Reports by Insurance Enterprises and International Financial Reporting Standards, International Accounting Standards, and Interpretations developed by the International Financial Reporting Interpretations Committee or the former Standing Interpretations Committee as endorsed and became effective by the FSC.
 If there is any conflict between these consolidated financial statements and the Chinese version or any difference in the interpretation of the two versions, the Chinese language consolidated financial statements shall prevail.